 - Aim to reduce energy, water and resource use, and re-use and recycle waste wherever possible during design, construction and management of properties.

-- Minimise disruption and disturbance to the environment and local community during construction and management of the estate.
+- Minimise disruption and disturbance to the environment and local community during construction and management of our developments.

 - Monitor and reduce any emissions which may have an adverse impact on the environment and/or local community.

 - Work with suppliers and contractors to establish effective supply chain management to procure safer, more sustainable products and services.

 - Procure only FSC® Certified timber and timber products and we will target FSC® Full Project Certification on our new developments.